Probleme/inception/README.md

 # Docker Compose ?
 **docker compose** is a tool for defining and running multi-container Docker applications.
 It allows you to specify multiple containers in a single **YAML** file, making it easy to manage and coordinate services that make up an application.

-# Key concepts in docker compose :
+# Key concepts in Docker Compose :
-- **Services** : In docker compose, a service refers to a container that runs a part of your application(e.g., a database service, a web service).
-Each service is defined in the docker-compose.yml file.
+- **Services** : Each component (e.g., web server, databse) is defined as a service in the docker-compose.yml file.
+Each service corresponds to a Docker container.
-- **Volumes** : You can persist data by using Docker volumes, ensuring that data inside containers (like databases) isn't lost when the containers stops.
+- **Networks** : Docker Compose allows you to define custom networks for services to communicate securely and efficiently.
-- **Networks** : Docker Compose creates network for containers to communicate with each other.
-Containers in the same network can discover and talk to each other using names.
+- **Volumes** : You can also define shared storage between containers using volumes, wich make data persistence and sharing easy.

 # How Docker compose work ?
 - **Define services**: You write a docker-compose.yml file that specifies all the services required for your application, including the Docker images to use, ports to expose, volumes to mount, and networks to connect.